 Climate and Health at the Milken Institute School of Public Health

-MPH concentration in Climate and Health: Coming soon!
+[email protected] concentration in Climate and Health: Coming Fall 2022!

-The Mission of the Climate and Health MPH program is to train individuals to assess environmental exposures and public health risks associated with anthropogenic climate change, and to mitigate these health risks through taking a systems approach that considers crisis phenomena, such as COVID-19, climate-sensitive programming, and public policies.
+The Mission of the Climate and Health [email protected] concentration is to train individuals to assess environmental exposures and public health risks associated with anthropogenic climate change, and to mitigate these health risks through taking a systems approach that considers crisis phenomena, such as COVID-19, climate-sensitive programming, and public policies.